polypheny/Polypheny-IPython/README.md

 | `DOCUMENT`, `JSON`, `NODE`, `PATH`         | `dict`          |
 | `ARRAY`                                    | `list`          |

-Any other types are stored as `str`.
-The same is true for values where the casting does not succeed.
+Other types are stored as str.
+Failed casting operations will also result in str.
 If the raw data as a nested `list` of `str` is required, one can get it from the `ResultSet`:
 ```python
 raw_data = result.result_set['data']
 ```

 ### Limitations
-Working with (multimedia) file types is currently not supported.
-While it does not result in an error, only the identifier for a given file is stored, not the actual file content.
+Working with multimedia and other blob types is currently not supported.
+While it does not result in an error, only the identifier is stored, not the actual content.

+## Contributing
+Thank you for considering contributing!
+We truly appreciate any effort, whether it's fixing bugs, improving documentation, or suggesting new features.
+Here's a guide to help streamline the process:

+1. **Start by Forking**: Begin by forking the repository.
+Once done, you can work on your changes and then submit them as a pull request.

+2. **Development Guidelines**: Before diving in, take a moment to explore our [Documentation](https://docs.polypheny.com).
+Pay special attention to the 'For Developers' section — it offers insights on setup, code style, organization, and other valuable resources tailored for developers.

+3. **Adherence to Code of Conduct**: We are committed to fostering an open and welcoming environment.
+As such, we request all contributors to uphold the standards outlined in our [code of conduct](https://github.com/polypheny/Admin/blob/master/CODE_OF_CONDUCT.md) throughout their interactions related to the project.

+4. **Setting up for Development**:
+   - **Editable Installation**: To see your code changes reflected in real-time, install the extension in an editable mode.
+Execute the following command from the root directory of the extension:
+     ```bash
+     python -m pip install -e .
+     ```
+     This allows any modifications in the codebase to be instantly visible post-reloading the extension.

+   - **Utilize Autoreload**: For a smoother development experience, consider activating the [autoreload](https://ipython.org/ipython-doc/3/config/extensions/autoreload.html) extension.
+This tool automatically reloads the extension and incorporates the recent code changes:
+     ```python
+     %load_ext autoreload
+     %autoreload 2
+     %load_ext poly
+     ```

+Thank you for your dedication and enthusiasm for enhancing the Polypheny ecosystem!
+We look forward to reviewing your valuable contributions.

 ## License
 The Apache 2.0 License